mautic/user-documentation/docs/configuration/settings.rst

 Mautic can optionally use a queuing mechanism for sending Emails.
 This feature is essential when running Mautic **at large scale**.
 It's planned to extend the tasks that can utilize queuing in the future.

-When you enable queuing, Emails are no longer sent immediately - for example, within the browser When you enable queuing, Emails are no longer sent immediately - for example, within the browser. but instead, Mautic places them in a queue and sends them later using queue consumers - also known as workers.
-Using consumers helps to offload the workload of your server, and allows easier scaling of your Mautic instance.```
+When you enable queuing, Emails are no longer sent immediately - for example, within the browser - but instead, Mautic places them in a queue and sends them later using queue consumers - also known as workers.
+Using consumers helps to offload the workload of your server, and allows easier scaling of your Mautic instance.

 Mautic doesn't use queues by default
 ====================================

 A fresh instance of Mautic has **the queuing feature turned off** (the queue DSN configuration is ``"sync://"``) as shown in the following screenshot.
-After installing a fresh instance of Mautic, **queues aren't used** (By default, Mautic has the queue DSN set to ``"sync://"``) as shown in the following screenshot.

 .. image:: images/queue-disabled.png
   :width: 600
   :alt: Queue turned off